picnichealth/slate/source/includes/resources/encounters/_genetic_screen.md

 #### URL Parameters
 Parameter | Data Type | Description
 --------- | --------- | -----------
-id | String | The ID of the genetic screens to be retrieved.
+id | String | The ID of the genetic screen to be retrieved.

 ### List genetic screens